Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Georgiana Elizabeth Padmore was born Georgiana Elizabeth Grinder in Middlesex London in 1832 to George Grinder, A chemist and druggist, and his wife Marie Agustini Grinder

-In 1851, 19 year old Georgiana Elizabeth is living with her parents and siblings Walter, Annette, Edmund and Henrietta at Grove House, Linden Grove, Kensington, London.
+In 1851, 19-year-old Georgiana Elizabeth is living with her parents and siblings Walter, Annette, Edmund, and Henrietta at Grove House, Linden Grove, Kensington, London.

-William Pinder Padmore sadly passes away on 24th September 1888
+William Pinder Padmore sadly passes away on 24th September 1888 at Langton House.
+On 26th September 1888, the Maidenhead Advertiser carried the following announcement:

-In 1891 Georgiana Elizabeth and Adeline Lucy can be found still living in Bridge Street in Maidenhead, Berkshire.
-Georgiana was to pass away seven months later.
 Adeline Lucy Padmore moved to Brighton after the death of her parents.
-She never married and died there on June 4th 1954, aged eighty four.
+She never married and died there on June 4th 1954, aged eighty-four.
 She was buried in All Saint's Churchyard along with her parents

 Sunday, 5 May 2013